wpilibsuite/vendor-json-repo/README.md

 * name: the same as the name in the vendor JSON file (`<vendor>-<version>.json`)
 * uuid: the same as the uuid in the vendor JSON file
 * description: a user-friendly brief description of the library -- intended to be displayed to users in list format
-* website: URL of the vendor website (e.g. a site with documentation / tutorials / tools installers)
+* website: URL of the vendor's website (e.g. a site with documentation / tutorials / tools installers)

 ## JSON checker